frfa1/intro/README.md

 - 🔍 Currently looking for a full-time job
 - 📈 I love working with large-scale data
 - ✍️ I've done ML projects in...
-  - Wind Power forecasting, Computer Vision in Medical Imaging, Natural Language Processing
+  - Wind Power forecasting, Computer Vision in Medical Imaging, Natural Language Processing and more
 - 👨‍💻 Used to working with Linux and Windows
 - 🌷 Interested in driving positive change